 The Thermann X Hybrid heat pump further improves on traditional heat pump designs to provide even greater levels of energy efficiency.
 With every kWh of energy, the Thermann Hybrid X has an output of 4kHw of heat.
 This makes these units up to 74% more energy efficient than a traditional electric storage system.

 Thermann Hybrid X heat pumps also come with a clever back up ‘booster’ element.
 This button can be pushed in times of high demand, which will come on for 7 days, heating the top half of the tank.
-This is helpful during particularly periods.
+This is helpful during particularly cold periods.
 One of the great advantages of choosing a Thermann heat pump is that it comes solar PV ready, so if you ever wanted to add solar electricity panels to your home in the future, you could use the electricity from these panels to power your hot water system.
 So choosing a heat pump is a great way to future proof your home.

 If you’re looking for a more sustainable hot water solution that will deliver long term energy savings, then a Thermann Heat Pump is an ideal choice.
 However, there are a number of other considerations you’ll need to take into account.